tdwg/bdq/tg2/_review/docs/implementers/index.md

     > provided taxon found in WORMS.

-### Annotations
+### Annotations (normative)

 The bdqffdq: owl framework, and the framing of the tests in bdqcore: as rdf using that ontology makes, by design, tests results particularly amenable to being wrapped in annotations following the W3C Web Annotation Data Model (Sanderson et al. 2017).

+Test responses MAY be represented as annotations.

-The results could be structured as components that can be wrapped in the body annotation document along with metadata from the Framework to describe which test is being reported upon, and metadata within the target of the annotation to describe which data resource is being annotated, and the state it was in at the time of annotation.
+The responses from tests could be structured as elements that can be wrapped in the body annotation document along with metadata from the Framework to describe which test is being reported upon, and metadata within the target of the annotation to describe which data resource is being annotated, and the state it was in at the time of annotation.

+When test responses are being returned as annotations, they SHOULD use the W3C Web Annotation Data Model for the annotations, and SHOULD place test responses within the body of the annotation.
+Such annotations SHOULD include reference to the source test by the versioned fully qualified name of the test (e.g. bdqcore:47ff73ba-0028-4f79-9ce1-ee7008d66498/2023-09-18) and the test skos:prefLabel (e.g. VALIDATION_DAY_STANDARD).
+Such annotations SHOULD also provide the bdqffdq:Mechanism that generated the test response.

 ## 5 Validating Test Implementations (normative)